hapi-server/server-nodejs/README.md

 4. logging and alerts, and
 5. generation of [HAPI JSON](https://github.com/hapi-server/data-specification/blob/master/hapi-dev/HAPI-data-access-spec-dev.md#data-stream-content) or [HAPI Binary](https://github.com/hapi-server/data-specification/blob/master/hapi-dev/HAPI-data-access-spec-dev.md#data-stream-content) (as needed)

+A list of datasets that are served using this sofware is given at [http://hapi-server.org/data]([http://hapi-server.org/data]).

 <a name="Examples"></a>
 ## 2. Examples

 ### 2.1 Serve data from Python

-In this example, a Python script returns HAPI-formatted CSV data (with no header).
+In this example, a Python script returns HAPI-formatted CSV data (with no header) or HAPI binary.
+To serve this data, only a configuration file was needed (shown below).
+The configuration file has information that is used to call the command line program and it also has HAPI metadata that describes the output of the script.

 The Python calling syntax is

 ```
 TestDataSimple.py --parameters PARAMETERS --start START --stop STOP